armollica/TableShaper/examples/census/README.md

 ![Map showing the share of county population that's foreign born.](https://github.com/armollica/TableShaper/blob/master/examples/census/map.svg)

 Here are the steps to make this.
+Or check out `create-map.sh` for the entire process in a bash script.

 Download the census data as a JSON file.
 This file has the total population, the foreign born population and an FIPS code that we will use to join the data